lubieniebieski/lubieniebieski.github.com/content/posts/2023/100-rings-closed/index.md

 There are two main thoughts in my head which I'd like to share.

-# I wouldn't believe myself that this is even possible!
+## I wouldn't believe myself that this is even possible

 Yes, me!
 I did it and I'm celebrating it here!

-Usually when I tried keeping track of my activities, I'd eventually failed due to some random coincidences like a bunch of clouds, pain in the a… ahm, important body part, or just sheer lack of motivation.
+Usually when I tried keeping track of my activities, I'd eventually failed due to some random coincidences like a bunch of clouds, pain in the a... ahm, important body part, or just sheer lack of motivation.
 Every time I failed, I felt awful and frustrated 'cause I'd put in effort for like, a single day and then have to start all over again.
 Plus, with all the things I have to get done or simply would like to do like work, playing with the kids, talking to family, and getting the proper amount of exercise- it often seemed impossible.

 But here I am, having achieved my goal of consecutive 100 days!

 I heard other people did it, yet me?
 Yes, me indeed!
 I'm here celebrating it!

-# It was surprisingly easy!
+## It was surprisingly easy

 I went for a walk one day, closed the ring, felt good.
 I did the same the next day.
 No one complained, no one was angry, no one was disappointed.
 Job was done.